error800/notes/beaglebone_server.markdown

 # Beaglebone Server

-Thoughts about services to Install.
+Thoughts about services to Install. *Wicked*

 ## E-Mail